Skip to content

 Tools

 There are several tools used in this project to help with development, testing, and building the project.
-Most of them are available as Composer scripts, so you can run them using composer <script-name>.
+They are exposed as just recipes — run just --list to see every available task.

-• composer cs:php:fix runs the PHP CS Fixer and Rector to automatically fix coding standards issues in the code.
+• just fix runs Mago to automatically fix coding standards and lint issues in the code.

-• composer test:website runs the tests for the website
+• just test-website runs the tests for the website.

-• composer test:mutation runs the mutation tests to check the quality of the tests.
+• just test-mutation runs mutation tests to check the quality of the tests.

 Coding Standards

 The whole project is developed as an object oriented code, with a focus on clean code principles.
-The coding standards are defined and automatically enforced by the PHP CS Fixer and Rector.
+The coding standards are defined and automatically enforced by Mago.

 Each package comes with a DSL (Domain Specific Language) that provides an easy, functional API.
 All functions defined in DSL (usually in functions.php files) are following the same codding standards as PHP code. snake_case is used for function names and arguments in DSL.
 The only other place where snake_case is used is in the tests, where it is used for test method names.